-There are three kinds of people on game day—football fanatics, commercial lovers, and those “only here for the food.”
-Luckily, we’ve come up with nachos that score big with everyone.
-A dynamic duo of blue corn and multigrain tortilla chips makes a crunchy base for BBQ pulled pork and melty Mexican cheese.
+Appetizer for dinner?
+Don’t mind if we do!
+Blue corn tortilla chips make a crunchy base for BBQ pulled pork and a melty Mexican cheese blend.
 For toppings, we brought in the A-team: shredded carrots, jalapeño, pickled red onion, cilantro, crema, and a spicy BBQ sauce.
-Simply bulk up your servings to make sure every fan has their fill.
-And the game-day MVP award goes to... you!
+Yep, your dinner crowd is sure to go wild.
+And the mealtime MVP award goes to … you!

 Nutrition values are representative of a 1/4 bundle serving.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Hot Smoked Paprika

 Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry produce.
 Halve, peel, and thinly slice red onion.
 Have, peel, and dice half the yellow onion (save remaining for another use).
 Thinly slice jalapeño into rounds, removing ribs and seeds for less heat.
 Pick cilantro leaves from stems; roughly chop leaves.

 In a medium microwave-safe bowl, combine red onion, half the vinegar (you’ll use the rest in the next step), ½ tsp sugar, 1 TBSP water, and a pinch of salt and pepper.
 Microwave for 90 seconds.
 Set aside to pickle, stirring occasionally, until ready to serve.
 Taste and season with more salt and pepper if desired.